-With a few exceptions, most everyone over the age of 18 who has an Internet connection can join and work for clients on Upwork, and we're proud to support a thriving network of global freelancers.
+With a few exceptions, most everyone over the age of 18 who has an Internet connection can apply to join.
+Although not all applications are approved, we're proud to support a thriving network of global freelancers.
+(Why might my application to join not be accepted?)

 If you are living in the U.S., you need to be either a permanent resident or a citizen to work as a freelancer on Upwork.
 Most other visa holders, including B-1, B-2, F-1, J-1, H-1, H1-B, H-4, or L-2 visas, are not eligible to work on Upwork.